MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/message-center-post/non-microsoft-product-compatibility-update-macos.md

 ms.date: 10/15/2024
 ---

-# Word, Excel, and PowerPoint for macOS – Planned update to compatibility with add-ins and Office add-ins or Open Database Connectivity drivers
+# Word, Excel, and PowerPoint for macOS – Planned update to compatibility Office add-ins and Open Database Connectivity drivers

 > [!IMPORTANT]
 > In this article, when *non-Microsoft products* is mentioned, it specifically refers to products and applications that  enhance or extend Office functionality (like add-ins or integrations).
 This doesn't include all non-Microsoft software installed on your device.